 The applications process

-For children processed in the normal admissions round for entry into Year 7, our Admissions and Transport team automatically assesses home to school transport for each child after the initial allocation of school places.
+For children processed in the normal admissions round for entry into Reception, Year 3 or Year 7, i.e. those who receive a school place on national offer day, our Admissions and Transport team automatically assesses home to school transport for each child after the initial allocation of school places.

-If you think your child may be entitled and you haven't heard from us by 11 July, please contact us.
+If you think your child may be entitled and you haven't heard from us by the relevant date above, please contact us.

 Free school meals and Working Tax Credit

 If you wish to apply for free transport based on your eligibility for free school meals or the maximum Working Tax Credit, you will have to complete an application.
 If you are successful you will be required to renew your application every year.